flub78/multitenant/doc/database_relationships.md

 ## One to one

 Implement the hasOne relation.
 It is an alternative to have all the column in a single table.
 By default the ELoquent interface also supports hasOneorNone relation.
+(I cannot find that in the documentation...)
 By default the foreign key in the second table is *_id, user_id to reference user.id

 In Eloquent navigation is done through hasOne in one way and belongsTo in the other way.